reportportal/docs/src/md/src/QualityGates/QualityGates.md

 ## How to install Quality Gates

-The Quality Gate feature is available in the scope of ReportPortal enterprise version.
+The Quality Gate feature is available in the scope of ReportPortal enterprise version, which is provided for clients in a scope of support paid engagement( min contract amount 50K).

-Section is in progress
+If you are interested in this feature, please contact us via support@reportportal.io.

 ## Feature overview

-Quality Gate analysis provides capabilities to speed up CI/CD pipeline by auto-analysis and auto-feedback to your CI/CD tools.
+Quality Gate analysis provides capabilities to speed up CI/CD pipeline by sending auto-feedback to your CI/CD tools.
 ReportPortal assesses the build quality and sends auto feedback to CI/CD.

 Quality Gates plugin adds to ReportPortal possibilities: